Fred VanVleet Player Props: Raptors vs. Hornets

 - VanVleet's opponents, the Hornets, have a neutral offensive tempo, averaging 101.4 possessions per game, while his Raptors average 100.7 per game, which ranks 25th among NBA teams.

-- On defense, the Hornets have allowed 117.4 points per game, which is 22nd-best in the league.
+- Conceding 117.5 points per game, the Hornets are the 22nd-ranked squad in the league defensively.

-- Allowing 46.3 rebounds per game, the Hornets are the 29th-ranked team in the NBA.
+- On the boards, the Hornets are ranked 29th in the NBA, conceding 46.3 rebounds per game.

-- The Hornets are the 18th-ranked team in the NBA, giving up 25.8 assists per game.
+- The Hornets are the 20th-ranked squad in the league, allowing 26 assists per game.

-- Looking at 3-pointers, the Hornets are 15th in the league, giving up 12.4 makes per contest.
+- The Hornets are the 15th-ranked squad in the league at allowing threes, giving up 12.3 made 3-pointers per contest.

 Fred VanVleet vs. the Hornets